 Tutoring with Minnesota Reading Corps has been a detour from Cole’s original plan.
-Like all detours, the new route will return him to his original goal and even help him along the way.
+Like all detours, the new route will return him to his original goal and even help him along the way as he gains experience in education.

 Before Reading Corps, Cole was a student athlete in Superior, Wisconsin.
 While working towards a degree to become a high school social studies teacher, he also played soccer at his university.
 Unfortunately, Cole experienced a series of concussions while playing and had to take a leave of absence from school.